AU-CS-499-Spring-2020/Team_TODO/Journals/aaron_journal.md

 ## 2/18/2020
 Worked on ticket section, started base template and began extension for other templates mentioned above.
 I am stuck on an error with 'ticket.index' not being recognized as a URL endpoint, but I am able to access it as a method.
 I am unsure why it is not being recognized as an endpoint.

+## 2/20/2020
+Worked on ticket section, attempting to route between landing page and our main ticketing page, unable to correctly route and receiving an error 'unable to builtd url endpoint for 'ticket.index'.
+This error makes it seem as though index is not defined within the ticket blueprint, but it is?
+Unsure of where this error is coming from.

+Edit: I'm stupid.